encoredev/encore/docs/develop/auth-keys.md

 - **Reusable Keys** for authenticating more than one machine.

-- **Ephemeral Keys** - Machines authenticated by this key will be automatically logged out after one our.
+- **Ephemeral Keys** - Machines authenticated by this key will be automatically logged out after one hour.

 <Callout type="important">